BridgesUNCC/bridgesAPI/doc/mongo.md

         }
 })

-You cna check the permission for your user with:
+You can check the permission for your user with:

 db.getUser("esaule");